samtecspg/mason/README.md

 # Mason - Data Operator Framework ![Mason Logo](images/MasonLogo.png)

 What is Mason?
-1. Its a data aware analogue to airflow operators
+1. Its creates a data aware analogue to airflow operators
 2. Its like react components but for data pipelines
 3. Its an open source answer to Glue
 4. It gives you self contained composable declarative functional data operators